GSA-TTS/FAC-transition-site/src/developers/getting-started.md

      "${API_GOV_URL}/general?limit=5"
 ```

 This will return an [array of JSON objects](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).
-Each object will represent a row in the general information table, which (roughly) maps to the `gen.txt` file that Census exports from their download page.
+Each object will represent a row in the general information table, which roughly maps to the `gen.txt` file that Census has historically exported from their download page.

-To format the results in a nicer way, you can use `jq`:
+To format the results in a cleaner way, you can use `jq`:

 ```
 curl -s -X "GET" \